 - Sift flour into a large bowl and make a well in the center

-- In a different bowl whisk together egg, melted butter, milk, and vanilla extract
+- In a different bowl whisk together egg, melted butter, almond milk, water and orange extract

 - Gradually whisk the egg mixture into the flour and mix until the batter is smooth and free of lumps